 Contact on the other hand is an awareness of what is happening in the here and now and going with the flow of things.
 The boundaries are the lines between individuals, either connecting people or separating them.
 Support comes from the individual, from within, the environment, and other people.
 “In Gestalt Therapy the term anxiety occurs when we feel that we do not or will not have the support we need.
 Perls notes that anxiety comes especially from preoccupation with future events that we fear we can’t handle” (Day, 2007).

 Through the therapeutic process the goal is for clients to realize that they, the individual, actually has all the inner support they need within themselves.
-Gestalt therapists also believe that the therapist should act bored, irritated, or impatient with the client to purposely frustrate them if needed.
-Polster (another Gestalt expert) in regards to the client counselor relationship stated, “It is enough for the therapist in this extraordinary context to exercise ordinary kindness, simplicity, clear-mindedness, good language, recognition of implication, and enduring fascination.
+Gestalt therapists also believe that the therapist should act bored, irritated, or impatient with the client.
+This is to purposely frustrate them when needed.
+Polster, another Gestalt expert in the client counselor relationship was quoted.
+“It is enough for the therapist in this extraordinary context to exercise ordinary kindness, simplicity, clear-mindedness, good language, recognition of implication, and enduring fascination.”
 With an optimal exercise of these qualities by the therapist, the patient’s connection with the therapist develops considerable magnitude.
 The relationship is then in a position to compete for influence with the patients life long adherence to anachronistic selves,” (Day, 2007).

-Now moving to Polster’s view of Gestalt Therapy, he believes there are three stages of change that must occur for individuals to move forward.
+Polster’s view of Gestalt Therapy is that three stages of change must occur for individuals to move forward.
 They happen to be discovery, accommodation, and assimilation.
 Perls explains this therapeutic relationship in the analogy of “peeling off an onion’s layers”.

 Because of this broad variety of application, there are some critiques that professionals have made.
-One main critique is that Gestalt Therapy is cultural and individually limited.
+One critique being that Gestalt Therapy is cultural and individually limited.
 An example being, the therapy tends to only accommodate White American males.
 This would be leaving the rest of the world’s population on the outskirts from this technique.
 In addition to, the therapy has been accused of being anti-intellectual, further ostracizing others who pride themselves as intellects.
 These individuals might be very opposed to putting their emotions and not intellect at top priority.

 We offer a free online or phone consultation!
 Let us help you identify your needs and develop an action plan to get you back on track.